 Common signs and symptoms include:

-A study has been conducted to examine the link between pulmonary embolism (PE) and scleroderma (SSc).
-Sara R. Schoenfeld and colleagues evaluated the risk of PE according to SSc duration based on data from an unselected general population database that includes all residents of British Columbia, Canada.
-In total, 1,245 SSc patients (83 percent female, mean age of 56) were assessed.
+A study has recently been conducted to examine the link between pulmonary embolism (PE) and scleroderma (SSc).
+Sara R. Schoenfeld and colleagues evaluated the risk of PE according to SSc duration based on data from an unselected general population database that included all residents of British Columbia, Canada.
+In total, 1,245 SSc patients (83 percent female, with a mean age of 56) were assessed.

-Researchers found that SSc was associated with a threefold increased risk for PE, DVT, and VTE, particularly in the first year following SSc diagnosis.
+Researchers found that SSc was associated with a threefold increased risk for PE, DVT, and VTE, particularly during the first year following diagnosis of systemic sclerosis.